Top 10 OSHA Violations for 2020

-These violations all involve potentially serious accidents, injuries, and even death.
+OSHA violations can involve accidents, injuries, and fatalities.
 If you regularly operate aerial lifts, scissor lifts, or other types of aerial work platforms (AWPs), many of the top 10 yearly OSHA hazards apply to your line of work.

 2. Hazard Communication (1200)